curl/curl/tests/README.md

 ## Requires to run

-  - perl (and a unix-style shell)
+  - perl (and a Unix-style shell)
-  - python (and a unix-style shell, for SMB and TELNET tests)
+  - python (and a Unix-style shell, for SMB and TELNET tests)
   - python-impacket (for SMB tests)
   - diff (when a test fails, a diff is shown)
   - stunnel (for HTTPS and FTPS tests)